sam-wee/edb-osp/_resources/1-shntertainment.md

 ##### The secret ingredient is love

 Stuck at home?
 Then there is no better time than to be a masterchef.
 Check out some of theses recipes that we have put together so that you can have a chance at being the next Michelin chef!
-Do you have a signature dish, write to us a hello@singaporeglobalnetwork so we can share your recipe with the rest!
+If you have a signature dish, write to us a hello@singaporeglobalnetwork so we can share your recipe with the rest!

 - *[Sugee Cookies and Chicken Dum Briyani](https://www.singaporeglobalnetwork.com/food-for-thought/from-the-community/dum-briyani-in-the-prairies)*